dubiZA/ndp_cap_casting/README.md

 To use the deployed Heroku app, use https://ndp-casting-agency.herokuapp.com/

 ## Authentication and Authorization Details
 Valid JWTs are included in the setup.sh file in this repo.
-Tokens have a maximum validity of 24 hours and these tokens in the setup.sh file are as close to that as possible. *NOTE for Udacity Graders: Please use the tokens in the setup.sh file with the sample curl commands in each endpoint reference.
-Make sure to substitute the necessary parameters in the curl commands for the heroku URL, client_token, etc.*
+Tokens have a maximum validity of 24 hours and these tokens in the setup.sh file are as close to that as possible. **NOTE: for Udacity Graders: Please use the tokens in the setup.sh file with the sample curl commands in each endpoint reference.
+Make sure to substitute the necessary parameters in the curl commands for the heroku URL, client_token, etc.**

 The endpoints each require authentication and authorization to interact with.
 There are three roles designed to work with the API
 1. Casting Assistant